CliffordAnderson/shakespeare-search/README.md

 ## Potential Gotchas

 If you haven't already, make sure you install the FunctX XQuery library (available through eXist-db's Web-based package manager): [http://localhost:8080/exist/apps/dashboard/index.html](http://localhost:8080/exist/apps/dashboard/index.html)

+If you're using a copy of eXist-db that's been cloned from the GitHub repository, you'll need to explictly turn on the XSL:FO processor.
+To do this, from within the eXist project directory, type:

+    cp extensions/build.properties extensions/local.build.properties

+Then use a text editor to change:

+    include.module.xslfo = false

+to:

+    include.module.xslfo = true

+in the extensions/local.build.properties file.

+After this, build the project again (using `./build.sh` on Linux/Mac and `build.bat` on Windows) and you will be good to go.